estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 * A watermarks table.
 The watermarks table is a small "scratch space" to which the connector occasionally writes a small amount of data (a UUID, specifically) to ensure accuracy when backfilling preexisting table contents.
-  - By default this is named `"flow.watermarks"` but this can be overridden in `config.json`.
+  - The default name is `"flow.watermarks"`, but this can be overridden in `config.json`.
 * A capture user with appropriate permissions:
   - `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges.
-  - Permission to insert/update/delete on the watermarks table.
+  - Permission to insert, update, and delete on the watermarks table.
   - Permission to read the tables being captured.
-  - Permission to read from `information_schema` tables (if automatic discovery is used).
+  - Permission to read from `information_schema` tables, if automatic discovery is used.

 ### Setup
 To meet these requirements, do the following: